 Judge signs plan, resolves Puerto Rico bankruptcy battle

-The plan marks the largest municipal debt restructuring in U.S. history and was approved after the judge held heated hearings in recent months and as the island struggles to recover from deadly hurricanes, earthquakes and a pandemic that deepened its economic crisis.
+The plan marks the largest municipal debt restructuring in U.S. history and was approved following grueling bargaining efforts, heated hearings and multiple delays as the island struggles to recover from deadly hurricanes, earthquakes and a pandemic that deepened its economic crisis.

-“Today begins a new chapter in PR’s history,” tweeted a federal control board that was appointed to oversee Puerto Rico’s finances and had been working with the judge on the plan.
+“There has never been a public restructuring like this anywhere in America or in the world,” said David Skeel, chairman of a federal control board appointed to oversee Puerto Rico’s finances that has worked with the judge on the plan.

+He noted that no bankruptcy mechanisms exist for countries or U.S. states like the one Puerto Rico was granted.

+“This was an astonishingly complex and large and important bankruptcy,” Skeel said, noting that the island had three times as much debt as Detroit.

+He added that the island likely would be able to access the market in three to five years to issue bonds for capital projects but warned it should avoid repeating past mistakes.

+“Borrowing is playing with fire,” he said.
+“You need to have people who know what they’re doing.
+Otherwise, one can return to this disaster we call a debt crisis.”

-Puerto Rico Gov. Pedro Pierluisi said that while the plan is not perfect, it represents a big step for the island’s economic recovery.
+Gov. Pedro Pierluisi said that while the plan approved Tuesday is not perfect, it represents a big step for the island’s economic recovery.

 “We still have a lot of work ahead of us,” he said.